 Dryden Dragonflies: Started in 2010, this club is active in a variety of project areas, with an emphasis on community service.
-Meetings are generally held on 1 Saturday and 3 Friday evenings a month at 4-H Acres.
-Members range in age from 8 - 15 years and past projects have included hydroponics, wiring, baking, snowshoes, rocketry, cooking, crafts, Legos, public presentations and photography.
+Meetings are generally held on the 1st and 3rd Tuesday evenings at Covenant Love Church.
+Members range in age from 14-17 years and past projects have included, baking, snowshoes, rocketry, cooking, crafts, public presentations and photography.
 If interested in learning more about this club, contact Julie Young at email@example.com

 F.L.O.W.
 (Future Leaders of the World): This enthusiastic, Family & Consumer Science-oriented club meets on school break days and spends their all-day meetings doing anything from woodworking, sewing, and photography to public speaking, community service, and trip planning.
 Formed in 2013, this club is full of new energy.
 The club cooks their own meals and snacks when meetings fall over mealtime, and are ready to think outside the box during planning meetings.
 Those interested in this club should contact Club Leader Beth Wilcox at 533-4707.
 There is no additional cost to join this club.

-Fur-n-Feathers: The heart of our club is community service and youth leadership.
-Founded in the 1970's, our members participate in projects and activities that promote larger service to our local and global communities as well as projects that spark youth interest.
-Past activities have included hosting an annual apple pie bee to benefit Loaves and Fishes, making and collecting personal and educational items for Haitian children, participating in the Feed My Starving Children mobile pack, maintaining the trails and gardens at 4-H Acres, and sponsoring the ice-cream social at the annual 4-H Tompkins County Youth Fair.
-Additional projects have included rocketry, sewing, farm tours, making Ukrainian eggs, nutrition and wellness and sculpting bonsai trees.
-Fur ’n’ Feathers is active in the 4-H Youth Fair, Duck Race, public presentations and the New York State Fair.
-Currently there are 12 members aged 5-16.
-Meetings are held the second Friday of each month at CCETC with additional meetings for projects and tours.
-Parental participation is encouraged.
-We are currently full.
-Please contact Shanna Jesch at email@example.com or Bec Groves-Haley at firstname.lastname@example.org for more information.
+Fur n' Feathers: The heart of our club is community service and youth leadership.
+Founded in the 1970's, our members participate in projects and meetings that promote larger service to our local and global communities as well as projects that spark youth interest.
+Past meetings have included hosting an apple pie bee to benefit Loaves and Fishes, making fleece hats for refugee families, participating in the Feed My Starving Children Mobile Pack, maintaining the trails and gardens at 4-H Acres, and sponsoring the ice-cream social at the annual 4-H Tompkins County Youth Fair.
+Additional projects have included rocketry, sewing, making Ukrainian eggs, nutrition and wellness and sculpting bonsai trees.
+Fur n’ Feathers is active in the 4-H Youth Fair, 4-H Duck Race, public presentations and the New York State Fair.
+Currently there are 12 members aged 8-17.
+Meetings are held the second Friday of each month from 4-6pm at CCETC or 4-H Acres with additional meetings for projects.
+Parental participation is encouraged Please contact Shanna Jesch at firstname.lastname@example.org or Bec Groves-Haley at email@example.com for more information.

 Hill and Dale: This club was organized in 1966 and is open to youth who are interested in just about anything, from robotics and rockets to orienteering and cycling to cooking and sewing.
 Several overnights are held throughout the year.
 Hill and Dale hosts a pie bee, making apple pies which are then sold at local apple festival.
 Hill and Dale is active in 4-H public presentations, Youth Fair, Duck Race, and the state fair.
 Currently there are about 12 members aged 8 to 16 and a couple of opportunities for youth leadership.
 Meetings are held bi-weekly at the Brooktondale Community Center.
 We still have a few spaces left this year please and parental participation is encouraged.
 Contact Karen Barden, firstname.lastname@example.org for more information